awmlabs/blog.awm.jp/content/2018/11/18/im7negate.md

 # ImageMagick7 negate(nega/posi-trans) invert transparency as default

-When using the -negate option with ImageMagick7, images may disappear sometimes.
+When using the -negate option with ImageMagick7, images may disappear sometimes .
+This is the intended behavior, not a bug.

 ## Actual operation